fujitake/smart-building-quick-start-kit/devices/analog-meter-readers/drum-meter/README.en.md

 # Drum-type meter reader

-This is the instructions for reading the value of a drum-type meter and sending it to an MQTT Broker.
+This is the procedure for reading the value of a drum-type meter and sending it to an MQTT Broker.

 ## Specifications